FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 ### **Story**

-A decade-long review of NERC outage data reveals a clear pattern:
+A decade-long review of US outage data reveals a clear pattern:
-**Weather/Natural Disasters (35.3%)** and **Vandalism/Physical Attacks (30.7%)** (see Fig 2) are the two leading causes of grid disruptions nationwide.
+**Weather/Natural Disasters (35.3%)** and **Vandalism/Physical Attacks (30.7%)** (see Fig. 2) are the two leading causes of grid disruptions nationwide.
 Although weather remains the primary driver, the gap between the two threats is surprisingly narrow, making both **critical risks to grid stability**.

-Across many regions, weather overwhelmingly dominates — especially in **SERC**, where nearly **30%** (see fig 3) of all outages stem from storms, heatwaves, and natural disasters. **TRE** and **WECC** follow closely, showing clear signs of climate vulnerability and aging infrastructure.
+Across many regions, weather overwhelmingly dominates, especially in **SERC**, where nearly **30%** (see fig 3) of all outages stem from storms, heatwaves, and natural disasters. **TRE** and **WECC** follow closely, showing clear signs of climate vulnerability and ageing infrastructure.

-The other emerging threat is physical security. **WECC alone accounts for 50% of all vandalism and physical attack incidents** (see fig 4), making it the epicenter of intentional grid disruption and lack of effective security personnel if any.
+The other emerging threat is physical security. **WECC alone accounts for 50% of all vandalism and physical attack incidents** (see fig 4), making it the epicentre of intentional grid disruption and lack of effective security personnel, if any.
 Bad Weather might not be so easy to control, but vandalism can certainly be disrupted.

-Beyond these two major factors, **human error** has also sharply increased.
+Beyond these two major factors, **human error** has also increased sharply.
 Since 2018, outages caused by human mistakes have risen by **108%** (see fig 5) — signaling operational weaknesses, training gaps, or understaffing within utility teams.

 ---